 This eclectic little town is attracting local businesses to return to the main street area.
-It is now home to many locally-owned restaurants, boutiques, antique stores, and cafés.
+It is home to many locally-owned restaurants, boutiques, antique stores, and cafés.
 The most impressive may not be directly on the main street, but they are here, and it’s worth your time to explore.

 Most residents own their homes here and enjoy the suburban feel.
 All anticipate that growth will continue to thrive.
-Above all, due to the work of Main Street Bartow, Inc. An organization dedicated to the preservation-based economic revitalization of Bartow, Florida.
+Above all, due to the work of Main Street Bartow, Inc., An organization dedicated to the preservation-based economic revitalization of Bartow, Florida.

 Shopping in Bartow Florida

 Every second Saturday of the month, Bartow hosts the Bartow Antique Fair.
-A group of locals displays their antiques & collectibles on tables along Main Street Bartow.
+A group of locals displays their antiques & collectibles on tables along with Main Street Bartow.
 We were lucky enough to be there to participate.
-Most importantly, there is something tremendously nostalgic about walking historic Main Street Bartow while the locals offer their treasures up for sale.
+Most importantly, there is something tremendously nostalgic about walking historic Main Street Bartow while the locals offer their treasures for sale.
 If you are a collector of any sort, you’ll want to check this out.